For Frustrated Parents with a Smart Struggling Child – Is Your Child a Visual Learner?

 - It is critical to identify and address the attention, anxiety and/or eye-teaming issues that often impact the visual learner.
 Even better, there are natural and effective ways to improve attention and reduce anxiety without relying solely on medication

 - It is never too early or too late to address these challenges and capitalize on your child’s skills.
 One client was asked the best time to initiate action, and his answer was “Today”.

 To help you to understand if your child is a visual learner and what might be holding your child back (for example: attention, anxiety, eye-teaming and related issues), we have developed a no cost Success Assessment.
 This screening tool will provide you with immediate and valuable feedback on whether your child learns differently and if they appear to have attention, eye-teaming and/or related issues.

-Gifted and Smart Struggling Students are Often Right-brain or Visual Learners
+A Gifted or Smart Struggling Student is Often a Right-brain or Visual Learner

 Do you have a smart struggling or gifted child who is not reaching his/her potential?

 If this is happening to your child there is a good chance your child learns differently and may be a right-brain or visual learner who needs a different approach to achieve success.